mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/getting-started/quick-start-udg.md

 ## UDG v1 (Tyk 3.1 or before)

 If you are on Tyk 3.1, you can use the following manifest to create an UDG API.
+This example creates a Universal Data Graph with GraphQL datasource and HTTP JSON datasource.

 ```yaml
 apiVersion: tyk.tyk.io/v1alpha1